 Heads Will Roll

-The Oldest House is reputed to be haunted by two sisters who once lived there and were said to be witches, offering love spells and other potions to those in search of otherworldly aid.
+The oldest house in Santa Fe is reputed to be haunted by two sisters who once lived there and were said to be witches, offering love spells and other potions to those in search of otherworldly aid.
 The sisters took revenge on a customer who refused to pay when his love spell didn’t work, and the man ended up dead.
 It could be his ghost who’s been seen wandering the lane beside the house.
 The sisters were later beheaded after a trial resulting in guilty verdicts, and there have been reported sightings of a head rolling right down De Vargas Street.

-Just around the corner, the P.E.R.A.
-Building, was built on top of an old pauper’s cemetery.
-Employees have felt invisible hands tripping them as they’re headed down the stairs into the basement, and heard moans and cries from the bowels of the building.
-Not a single state employee who works in the building will go down to the basement…alone…after sunset.
+Just around the corner is the P.E.R.A.
+Building, which was built on top of an old pauper’s cemetery.
+Employees have felt invisible hands tripping them as they’ve headed down the stairs into the basement, and heard moans and cries from the bowels of the building.
+We’re told not a single state employee who works in the building will go down to the basement…alone…after sunset.

-The boutique Drury Plaza Hotel and its acclaimed restaurant Eloisa occupy another famously haunted building, which used to be the old St. Vincent’s Hospital.
+The Drury Plaza Hotel occupies another famously haunted building, which used to be the old St. Vincent’s Hospital.
 The ghost of a young boy is said to haunt Room 311, which hospital officials closed, and another ghost has been seen on the fourth floor.
 Mysteriously slamming doors, flickering lights, and other unexplained phenomenon are among the many urban legends attached to this building.

 Happy Haunted Halloween!